 6. High Energy Bills

 If you have noticed that your energy bills are getting higher, it may be because of problems with the roof.
 If the shingles or tiles are missing or damaged, you will see a loss of insulation.
 This means that heating and cooling costs will increase during winter and summer, respectively.
-When you replace your roof, keep in mind to choose an energy-efficient roofing option.
+When you replace your roof, keep in mind to choose an energy-efficient roofing option if you haven’t considered installing solar panels on your roof yet.

 A new roof can easily give you an 85% ROI and is one of the most important investments you can make as a homeowner, so don’t wait until you have extensive damage.
 If you are experiencing any of the six signs above, it is time to call in a roofing contractor for roof replacement.